-Until fairly recently my profession was as an advertising photographer.
-After 22 years working in that field in NYC, I returned to my native New Mexico in 2006.
-In Santa Fe I continued to photograph for several years, while starting to teach myself to paint in 2012.
-Influenced by decades of thought regarding the direction of our species, I began my painting series “Terminator” in late 2016 and the apocalyptic “Días de Trueno” (“Days of Thunder”) in 2017.
+After 22 years working as a professional advertising photographer in NYC, I returned to my native New Mexico in 2006.
+In Santa Fe I continued to photograph for several years, while beginning to teach myself to paint in 2012.
+Influenced by decades of thought regarding the direction of our species, I began my painting series Revisions in late 2016 and Días de Trueno (“Days of Thunder”) in 2017.
 Recently I revisited a painting done in early 2016 and have begun another series based upon it: The Affected Territory.

 Since that day I have tried to comprehend if it would even be possible for people to live in complete non-harm to earth and life; using only that which replenishes or is returned in kind.
 Leaving topsoil unencrusted, covered with vegetation.
 The lands, waters and air unpoisoned, and all species thriving.
 We are so very far from that now that the idea is almost impossible to imagine.
 It would be a very different way of life than the one we have developed.
 In 1989/90 I printed a couple of books in very small numbers (one was a linocut, edition of 25) exploring the idea.
-Of course it seemed rather “caveman-ish.”
-But I felt these ways could have been developed over time to create a comfortable life for humans, without the accompanying harms to the planet.
+Of course it seemed primitive.
+But considering human ingenuity, I felt these ways could have been developed over time to create a comfortable life for us, without the accompanying harms to the planet.
 Reluctantly, however, I have had to admit it seems our species seems to be doing exactly what it may be “designed” to do.
 Take out life (including our own), change the climate and leave behind poison and a reef of hard materials.

 It is my opinion that current human intelligence, activities and beliefs prescribe extra-basic comfort to individuals, groups of people and our species at the expense, not just of other people, but of life and earth itself.
 Considering these things, it has been my feeling that homo sapiens might alternatively have started off by asking what I call “The Question” prior to undertaking every action, and judging whether to continue by the answer.
-The Question being: “Does my action harm life and earth?”
+The Question being: “Does this action harm life and earth?”

 We might have created a comfortable lifestyle for our species within the Question.
 However, we have not followed that course, nor does it appear likely that we will metamorphose to such a lifestyle before we lethally damage the current ecosystem of our planet.
-Our role appears to be that of a terminating parasite.
+Our role indeed appears to be that of a terminating parasite.